In credit reporting, most negative information can only stay on your credit report for seven years—right?

 The Fair Credit Reporting Act (FCRA) does mandate that the credit bureaus remove negative information from consumers’ credit reports within 7-10 years depending on the type of information.
+(The maximum of 10 years only applies to a Chapter 7 bankruptcy.)

 Disclaimer: The views and opinions expressed in this article are strictly those of John Ulzheimer and do not necessarily reflect the official stance or position of Tradeline Supply Company, LLC.
 Tradeline Supply Company, LLC does not sell tradelines to increase credit scores and does not guarantee any score improvements.
 Tradelines can in some cases cause credit scores to go down.